b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 December 31, 1999 and wakes up back to life on December 31, 2999.
 In season 1
 episode 6 Fry visits his old bank.
 The teller informs him that he had on his account 93 cents in 1999.
-However, with an average yearly interest of 2.25% over the period of 1000 years it gives $4.3 billion.
+However, with an average yearly interest of 2.25% over the period of a thousand years it gives $4.3 billion.

 Read about [compound interest](https://en.wikipedia.org/wiki/Compound_interest) and use Julia to answer a few questions.